Heart of Glass (song): Production

 "Heart of Glass" was recorded at the Record Plant in New York City in June 1978.
 The production of "Heart of Glass" was discussed in detail by Richard Allinson and Steve Levine on the BBC Radio 2 radio program The Record Producers that was aired on May 25, 2009.
 As explained in the program, the production of "Heart of Glass" was built around the use of a Roland CR-78 drum machine.
 The CR-78 was first introduced in 1978, the same year that Parallel Lines was recorded, and the use of this device on "Heart of Glass" was, according to the program, among the earliest uses of this device in popular music.
-As the program explained, it was also very unusual to use a drum machine in the context of a rock band.
+As the program explained, using a drum machine in the context of a rock band was also very unusual.

 In deciding to use the CR-78 for "Heart of Glass", the choice was made to combine the sound of the drum machine with the sound of actual drumming.
 This reflected the hybrid nature of the song, the combination of a drum machine that was typically used in the context of dance music with the actual drum sound that was a traditional aspect of rock recordings.
 In combining these elements, the sound of the drum machine was first recorded on an individual track.
 To synchronize the actual drum play with the drum machine, the drums were also recorded on separate tracks, with the bass drum recorded separately from the rest of the drums.